 Find your personal community

-IU is home to seven cultural centers and institutes offering programming, events, and support.
+IU is home to six cultural centers offering programming, events, and support.
 Find your home away from home or discover educational resources to help you learn more about and celebrate our campus community.

 Learning communities